-This page was reviewed and updated on 22 September 2020.
+This page was reviewed on 25 January 2021

 Coronavirus Information for service users and the public

 National restrictions are in place now in order to slow down the spread of COVID-19.